Table of Contents

 - Variable speed dial and pulse

-- Versatile machine that is capable of making more a wide range of recipes from smoothies, bread, sauces, baby food, soup and much more
+- A versatile machine that is capable of making more a wide range of recipes from smoothies, bread, sauces, baby food, soup and much more

 - Powerful motor has great cooling so it’ll last for years

-- Has variable speed and pulse options that gives you a lot of options to make different types of dishes
+- Has variable speed and pulse options that give you a lot of options to make different types of dishes

 - Shorter than a Vitamix 5200

 - Shorter warranty (should be at least seven years)

 What to expect from the Vitamix E310 Explorian Blender?

 Vitamix has been listening to its customers.
 Biggest complaints I read before was the huge container only being suitable for bigger families.

 Before this series came out – you had two options.
 First would be buying a full-sized blender with the 64-ounce container or getting the personal blender that only makes smoothies.